Updated: July 25, 2024

 • Lack of clear pricing structure.
 You should understand what you're paying for and how much it costs.
 Legitimate tax relief specialists have clear pricing structures.
 Illegitimate companies often demand confusing upfront fees or monthly maintenance fees.

 • Big promises without knowing about your situation.
 Experienced tax pros can generally walk you through what to expect once they know a little about your situation.
 But if someone makes promises about what they can do before they know about your situation, that's a big red flag, particularly if they promise to lower your tax bill.
+One popular tactic lately is saying you qualify for the IRS Fresh Start Program, which there is no actual Fresh Start Program you can apply to.

 • Lack of due diligence.
 A legitimate tax professional looks at every side of the issue.
 They ask a lot of questions so they can learn as much as possible about your tax situation.
 Subpar tax pros don't do due diligence.
 For example, they may not even ask you why you owe the IRS money or how old your tax debt is.